pactus-project/pactus.org/docs/guide/transaction-format.md

 - The payload will be decoded based on payload type
 - Sign bytes are CBOR data of tx without public key and signature
 - Transaction id is the hash of sign bytes

+## Transaction ID

+Transaction ID is the hash of transaction without public key and signature.